 1. GLEN CAMPBELL – “Rhinestone Cowboy” (Rhinestone Cowboy, 1976) Probably the first song I remember ever calling a favorite – it was a desperate choice when cornered and questioned by a precocious Jewish friend of mine about my musical interests circa ’76.
 All I knew was that saying “Puff the Magic Dragon” wouldn’t make me look so hot; at least he didn’t laugh.
-Being from Dallas, I suppose it was easy for me to imagine what it might feel like to be a country boy with his feet in LA, like Glen.
+Being a transplant from Dallas, I suppose it was easier for me to imagine what it might feel like to be a country boy with his feet in LA, like Glen.
 Today I don’t really approve of all this retro reevaluation of production-pop hitmen from the 60′s/70′s . . . but listening to Glen as a kid, in real time, as it was unfolding?
 Count me in, compadre.

 2. FLEETWOOD MAC – “Don’t Stop” (Rumours, 1977) Me and my pal J. were inseparable for a couple years there in the late 70′s – we’d ride our bikes up and down the cliffs, explore uninhabited houses side by side, and rendezvous together with stolen matches to burn things deep in his backyard.
 But it was his family – dad always shirtless with waist-length premature grey hair, mom with bitter scowl and dangling cig, sis with fuck-it-all laugh and feathered rocker cut – that really tripped me out.
 My favorite memories of them were spent around the BBQ behind their house, when J.’s dad would drive his Lincoln Continental up onto the lawn, roll down all the windows, and blast FLEETWOOD MAC’s Rumours at full volume through the car stereo speakers.
 And oh my that party would start!
 J.’s older sis – totally hot in a pre-teen, 70′s rocker sorta way, dancing and singing along – she loved this one.
 So I loved it too.